mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 #### Add a reference line
 On the analytics pane, click on reference line and drag into the view.

-On rhe Show Me menu, select bullet graph (bullet graphes include reference line)
+On the Show Me menu, select bullet graph (bullet graphes include reference line)

 You can add a reference line at a **constant or computed value** on the axis.
 Computed values can be based on a specified field : **Calculated Fields, Measures**

 ### Trend Line

-To add trend lines to a view, both axes must contain a field that can be interpreted as a number.
-However, you can add a trend line to a view of sales over time because both sales and time can be interpreted as numeric values.
+To add trend lines to a view,** both axes must contain a field that can be interpreted as a number.** However, you can add a trend line to a view of sales over time because both sales and time can be interpreted as numeric values.

 For multidimensional data sources, the date hierarchies actually contain strings rather than numbers.
 Therefore, trend lines are not allowed.
 Additionally, the ‘m/d/yy’ and ‘mmmm yyyy’ date formats on all data sources do not allow trend lines.